-Not only is the return on investment insanely high, it’s also pretty easy to get started with an email marketing campaign!
+Not only is the return on investment high, it’s also pretty easy to get started with an email marketing campaign!
 That means you don’t need to hire a specialist who will charge an arm and a leg per hour.
-You can get started with email marketing today, all on your own!
-Let’s take a look at some tips to help you and your nonprofit gain as much benefit as possible from using an email marketing strategy.
+You can get started with email marketing for your nonprofit today, all on your own!
+Check out these tips to benefit your nonprofit as much as possible using an effective email marketing strategy.

-Build a Strategy
+Build an Effective Strategy

-I know I said that you can get started with email marketing today, all on your own – and you can!
-But that doesn’t mean that you should just write whatever you want, whenever you want.
-A successful email marketing campaign is the result of a dedicated strategy that has been designed to help nonprofits achieve success, whether that means new donors, higher donations from existing donors, or even just raising awareness.
+Although you can establish a strategy on your own, it doesn’t mean you should simply write whatever you want, whenever you want.
+A successful email marketing campaign is the result of a dedicated, well-thought-out strategy that helps nonprofits to achieve success.
+An effective strategy can benefit your nonprofit, whether that means gaining new donors, higher donations or more awareness.

-- Gathering email addresses.
+- Gathering email addresses

-- Understanding your supporters.
+- Understanding your supporters

-- Sending out emails with a purpose.
+- Sending out emails with a clear purpose

-- Creating and sticking to a schedule.
+- Creating and sticking to a schedule

-Have a Clear Call to Action
+Have a Clear Call to Action (CTA)

-Segment Your List
+Segment Your Email Recipient List